-10 fun things to do in Luang Prabang
+10 Fun Things to Do in Luang Prabang

 Luang Prabang is a historic city in Laos that’s a popular stop on the backpacker trail, partly because it’s the ending point for the slow boat trip down the Mekong River and partly because it’s got lots of cute French-style buildings, good food, and interesting historical sites to see.
 It’s also an UNESCO World Heritage site!

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 I visited there for about a week last year, and have put together a list of ideas for things to do in Luang Prabang during your own visit.
 Most of these can be done in two days, so if you only have a short time to visit then you can still have a fun experience in town.